catherine-33/Research-Project/README.md

 # Research-Project
-Files from my research project for my application to the Data Science Institute Summer Lab program.
+Files from my research project for my application to the University of Chicago's Data Science Institute Summer Lab program.